ac-in/HEN-analysis/README.md

 >Using PAT for HEN anlysis usually results in 20% energy savings.

-# how does the code work:
+# How does the code work: